jkao/Hiragana-Katakana-Playbook-App/README.md

-The workings of a Playbook HTML5 Hiragana-Katakana Trainer.
+Playbook HTML5 Hiragana-Katakana Trainer
+---
+* Built for Playbook developer program (free Playbook!)
+* Uses Backbone.js and Foundation, so it's a good demo for people wanting to learn.
+* Try it out with different screen sizes, it'll adjust!
+* Many more possible future features, feel free to fork!

 TODO:
+---
-Minify and group together assets
+* Minify and group together assets
+* Refactor code (see comments)
+* Add cool new features!